pulse2percept/pulse2percept/doc/topics/cortical.rst

 v1, v2, and v3, with each region performing a different function required to process visual information.

-Each region processes an aspect (such as color or motion) of the entire visual field.
 Within a region, different parts of the visual field are processed by different neurons.
 We can define a mapping between locations in the visual field and locations in the cortex.
-This mapping is called a visual field map, or topography.
+This mapping is called a visual field map, also called retinotopy or visuotopy.

 Model Plotting
 ^^^^^^^^^^^^^^
-One way to visualize the mapping between the visual field and the cortex is to plot a spatial model.
-A spatial model consists of a set of points in the visual field and the corresponding points in the cortex (using a visual field map).
-The plot of a model shows all of these points, either in the visual field or on the cortex depending on the parameters used to create the plot.
+One way to visualize the mapping between the visual field and the cortex in pulse2percept is to plot a model.
+A model simulates a set of points in the visual field and the corresponding points in the cortex (using a visual field map).

 The first step is to create a model, for example :py:class:`~pulse2percept.models.cortex.ScoreboardModel`.
 We can create the